lupyuen/lupyuen.github.io/src/sensor.md

 # Bosch BME280 Sensor

-TODO
+For today we'll call this NuttX Driver for __Bosch BME280 Sensor__...

 -   [__"Apache NuttX Driver for BME280 Sensor: Ported from Zephyr OS"__](https://lupyuen.github.io/articles/bme280)

-"/dev/sensor/baro0": Pressure and Temperature

-"/dev/sensor/humi0": Humidity
+The BME280 Driver exposes two __NuttX Sensor Devices__...

+-   __Barometer Sensor:__ /dev/sensor/baro0

+    (For Temperature and Air Pressure)

+-   __Humidity Sensor:__ /dev/sensor/humi0

+    (For Humidity)

+We shall read both Sensor Devices to fetch the Sensor Data for __Temperature, Air Pressue and Humidity.__

 # Read Barometer Sensor

-Let's walk through the steps to read the Temperature and Air Pressure from our __NuttX Barometer Sensor__...
+Let's walk through the code to read the Temperature and Air Pressure from our __NuttX Barometer Sensor__ at "/dev/sensor/baro0"...

 -   Open Sensor Device